Sara Cockerill: High Court appointment

-On 1 November 2017, she was appointed a judge of the High Court and assigned to the Queen's Bench Division.
+On 1 November 2017, Cockerill was appointed a judge of the High Court and assigned to the Queen's Bench Division.
 She received the customary damehood in 2017.
 She is authorised to hear cases on the Financial List, at the Competition Appeal Tribunal and the Administrative Court, and does general Queen's Bench work.
-Since 2020, she has been Judge in Charge of the Commercial Court.
+She was appointed Judge in Charge of the Commercial Court in August 2020 until 31 July 2022.
 During the Venezuelan presidential crisis, Cockerill ruled that Venezuela's gold reserves deposited in the Bank of England should remain frozen.

+Court of Appeal appointment

+On 9 October 2025, Cockerill was appointed a Lady Justice of Appeal.
+She was appointed the Deputy Head of Civil Justice 1 November 2025.

 Personal life

-In 1997, she married Nigel Eaton.
+In 1997, Cockerill married Nigel Eaton.